- 15/10/2023

 When you’re done exploring all of the best things to do in Paracas, it is time to visit the beautiful places in the area.
 A day visit to the nearby desert oasis Huacachina is a perfect activity, if you don’t plan to further travel to the south of Peru or have limited time before going back to Lima.

 Huacachina is an otherworldly beautiful natural oasis a 1-hour ride away from Paracas.
-It is a tiny little village built around a desert laguna midst of the highest dunes of South America.
-Its an incredibly popular place to sandboard down the hills, tackle the dunes with a thrilling buggy ride or simply enjoy the beautiful views over Huacachina from the top.
+It is a tiny little village built around a desert laguna midst of the highest dunes in South America.
+It’s an incredibly popular place to sandboard down the hills, tackle the dunes with a thrilling buggy ride, or simply enjoy the beautiful views over Huacachina from the top.

 How to get to Paracas?

-Paracas is a small fisher town located 4 hours south from Lima.
-For Peruvians, Paracas is a perfect place for a weekend stay, while for most tourists it is the starting point when travelling to the south of Peru.
-To get to Paracas, its best to hop on a bus.
+Paracas is a small fisher town located 4 hours south of Lima.
+For Peruvians, Paracas is a perfect place for a weekend stay, while for most tourists it is the starting point when traveling to the south of Peru.
+To get to Paracas, it’s best to hop on a bus.

 Buses commute between Lima and Paracas multiple times a day, departing from cities primarily in the morning and evening.
-There are several bus companies to choose from, while some are providing a better service than another.
+There are several bus companies to choose from, while some are providing a better service than others.
 Not all buses leave from the public bus terminals, as some companies have their own stations.
-So make sure to check from where you bus will leave.
+So make sure to check from where your bus will leave.

 When we were traveling in Peru, we tried a lot of different bus companies with varying levels of service.
-Our favourite was Cruz del Sur.
-Their prices are slightly higher, but they always had modern and fairly new buses.
+Our favorite was Cruz del Sur.
+Their prices are slightly higher, but they always have modern and fairly new buses.

 Where to stay in Paracas?

 Paracas has a lot of accommodation options from which you can choose, ranging from budget stays to more luxurious hotels.
-We have listed our favourite places to stay in Paracas, so that you can get some inspiration for your trip planning.
+We have listed our favorite places to stay in Paracas so that you can get some inspiration for your trip planning.

 Where to eat in Paracas?

-While Paracas does not offer the most excuisite and fine dining cuisine compared to major Peruvian cities like Lima, it does have some really nice seafood restaurants.
+While Paracas does not offer the most exquisite and fine dining cuisine compared to major Peruvian cities like Lima, it does have some nice seafood restaurants.

-Prices for food vary a lot.
-Restaurants near the seafront usually charge a little more, but also offer some nice views over Paracas’ beach.
-Its a good option for having a dinner for sunset or for a coffee throughout the day.
+Food prices vary a lot.
+Restaurants near the seafront usually charge a little more but also offer some nice views over Paracas’ beach.
+It’s a good option for having a dinner for sunset or a coffee throughout the day.

-The further away from the seafront you get, the better the prices for food are.
+The further away from the seafront you get, the better the food prices are.
 We’ve discovered some local and family-owned restaurants a little walking distance away that offered delicious and very affordable food.

 We tried out several Paracas’ restaurants and listed you our top three.